What biochemical blood test is normal? table. Normal cholesterol value in women

 Cholesterol (total cholesterol)

-Normal cholesterol levels: 3.2-5.6 mmol / l.
+Normal cholesterol levels: 3.2-5.6 mmol/l.

-Low density lipoproteins (LDL)
+Low-density lipoproteins (LDL)

-Normal LDL values: 1.71-3.5 mmol / l.
+Normal LDL levels: 1.71-3.5 mmol/l.

 Triglycerides

-Normal triglyceride levels: 0.41-1.8 mmol / l.
+Normal triglyceride levels: 0.41-1.8 mmol/l.

-total protein
+Total protein

-Normal values of total protein: 66-83 g / l.
+Normal values for total protein: 66-83 g/l.

 Albumen